dskop/mod_bcg729/README.md

 Installation
 ============

-You need to have git on your build machine and internet access, since the Makefile will try to checkout bcg729 sources and build them.
+1. Install `libfreeswitch-dev` and `git` in addition to Freeswitch.
+You need to have internet access on your build machine, since the Makefile will try to checkout bcg729 sources and build them.

-Edit Makefile and edit FS_INCLUDES, FS_MODULES vars to point where your FreeSWITCH includes are and where you want to install the module.
+2. Edit `Makefile` and edit `FS_INCLUDES`, `FS_MODULES` vars to point where your FreeSWITCH includes are and where you want to install the module.

-After, just type make and, if build completes without errors, make install .
+3. After, just type `make` and, if build completes without errors, `make install`.
+Or chain `make && make install`

-Edit autoload_configs/modules.conf.xml , comment out mod_g729 and add mod_bcg729 .
+4. Edit `autoload_configs/modules.conf.xml` , comment out `mod_g729` and add `mod_bcg729`.
-Now restart your FreeSWITCH and you're done.
+5. Now restart your FreeSWITCH and you're done.